Age: You must be 17 years old, or 16 years old with a parental consent form

 Antibiotics: Complexion and prevention of urinary tract infection (women only) – acceptable, other – 48 hours after final dose, if the reason for taking the antibiotics has been eliminated.
 If antibiotics were received by injection, you must wait 2 weeks before donating.

-Autologous (Self-donation): eligible one year after surgery.
+Autologous (Self-donation): eligible three months after surgery.

 Blood donation: Whole blood: 56 days (8 weeks) since last donation.
 Automated, double red cells: 112 days.